aadilshb/all_code_dump/README.md

 # all_code_dump
-This repository is for whatever code I do that need not be a project.
+This repository is for whatever code I do that may or may not be a project.